FilipDominec/rp2daq/docs/PYTHON_REFERENCE.md

   * pin : Pin specification
   * on_rising_edge : Reports on pin going from logical 0 to 1
   * on_falling_edge : Reports on pin going from logical 1 to 0
-  * _callback : a function to later handle the report; if set, makes this command asynchronous
+  * _callback : optional report handling function; if set, this command becomes asynchronous (does not wait for report)

 ## internal_adc

-Initiates analog-to-digital conversion (ADC), using by the RP2040 built-in feature.
+Initiates analog-to-digital conversion (ADC), using the RP2040 built-in feature.

 __This command can result in one, several or infinitely many report(s).
-They can be near infinite, or delayed, depending on block size and timing. __
+They can be almost immediate or delayed, depending on block size and timing. __

 __Call signature:__

-`internal_adc(channel_mask=1, infinite=0, blocksize=1000, blocks_to_send=1, clkdiv=96,  _callback=None)`
+`internal_adc(channel_mask=1, blocksize=1000, infinite=0, blocks_to_send=1, clkdiv=96,  _callback=None)`

 __Parameters__:

-  * channel_mask : Bits 1,2,4 are GPIO26,27,28; bit 8 internal reference, 16 temperature sensor
+  * channel_mask : Masks 0x01, 0x02, 0x04 are GPIO26, 27, 28; mask 0x08 internal reference, 0x10 temperature sensor
+  * blocksize : Number of sample points until a report is sent
   * infinite : Disables blocks_to_send countdown (reports keep coming until explicitly stopped)
-  * blocksize : Number of sample points until a report is sent
-  * blocks_to_send : Number of reports to be sent
+  * blocks_to_send : Number of reports to be sent (if not infinite)
   * clkdiv : Sampling rate is 48MHz/clkdiv (e.g. 96 gives 500 ksps; 48000 gives 1000 sps etc.)
-  * _callback : a function to later handle the report; if set, makes this command asynchronous
+  * _callback : optional report handling function; if set, this command becomes asynchronous (does not wait for report)